-Please note that punctuality in accessing the Gallery is mandatory, so if you use public transportation to get there, leave your hotel well in advance in case the chaotic Roman traffic delays your bus more than usual.
+Please note that punctuality in getting to the Gallery is mandatory, so if you use public transport to get there, leave your hotel well in advance in case the chaotic Roman traffic delays your bus more than usual.

-The Borghese Gallery has an extraordinary collection of Italian painting from the 16th-17th centuries, with works by Titian, Antonello da Messina, Bellini....
+The Borghese Gallery has an extraordinary collection of Italian paintings from the 16th-17th centuries, with works by Titian, Antonello da Messina, Bellini...
 It houses true gems of painting such as a 'Pietà' by Rubens, the 'Lady with a Unicorn' by Raphael and the 'Pauline Bonaparte' by Canova.

-It shows rooms dedicated to the master of light and shadow, Caravaggio, with his impressive 'David with the head of Goliath' and others that house sculptures from the early period of the brilliant Bernini, such as 'Apollo and Daphne' and the 'David', as well as Roman antiquities with a 'Mosaic with gladiators', from the fourth century AD, and a 'Dancing Satyr' from the fourth century BC.
+It shows rooms dedicated to the master of lights and shadows, Caravaggio, with his impressive 'David with the head of Goliath' and others that house sculptures of the first period of the great Bernini, such as 'Apollo and Daphne' and the 'David', as well as Roman antiquities with a 'Mosaic with gladiators', from the fourth century AD, and a 'Dancing Satyr' from the fourth century BC.

-In addition, it is a really beautiful museum in ornamentation, with two floors that can be toured in two hours (it is the maximum duration allowed for each visit), and without crowds, only 360 people are accepted in each shift.
+In addition, it is a really beautiful museum in ornamentation, with two floors that can be toured in two hours (this is the maximum duration allowed for each visit), and without crowds, only 360 people are accepted at each turn.
 This ensures a very relaxed tour.

-The gallery is a 17th century palatial building, the so-called "Casino Nobile" of this Villa, built in 1633 as a residence and exhibition space for the private collection, already famous at that time, of Cardinal Scipione Borghese, patron of Bernini, nephew of Pope Paul V and to whom the gallery and the gardens where it is located owe their name.
+The gallery is a palatial building of the seventeenth century, the so-called "Casino Nobile" of this Villa, built in 1633 as a residence and exhibition space for the private collection, already famous at that time, of Cardinal Scipione Borghese, patron of Bernini, nephew of Pope Paul V and to whom the gallery and the gardens where it is located owe their name.

 The Borghese Gallery is, in fact, one of the first buildings in the world to be built expressly for exhibition purposes, which, compared to other modern art galleries, denotes a certain antiquity.
-This, despite its remodeling in 1775 under the direction of the architect Antonio Asprucci, who relocated the sculptures and antiquities of the museum under a single thematic criterion.
+This, despite its remodeling in 1775 under the direction of the architect Antonio Asprucci, who relocated the museum's sculptures and antiquities under a single thematic criterion.

 At the end of the 18th century the building was converted into a public museum.
-Some time later, in 1808 and as a result of the impossibility of maintaining the legacy, the family was forced to sell several of the sculptures and antiques to Emperor Napoleon Bonaparte, brother-in-law of Prince Camillo Borghese.
+Some time later, in 1808 and as a consequence of the impossibility to maintain the legacy, the family was forced to sell several of the sculptures and antiques to the Emperor Napoleon Bonaparte, brother-in-law of Prince Camillo Borghese.
 As a result, some of the jewels housed in the gallery are now in the Louvre in Paris, such as the remarkable statue of the 'Borghese Gladiator'.